Screenly/Playground/api/README.md

 To make API requests tutorial uses Python 3 and Python [requests](https://pypi.org/project/requests/) library to make API calls.
 You can use `curl` or something else alternatively.

-Also, for this tutorial paired screen id is required.
+Also, for this tutorial paired screen ID is required.
 If you don't know your screen ID, you can get it through [API](https://developer.screenlyapp.com/#operation/screens_list):
 ```python
 import os